akritid/rbuild/README.md

 * `-B` build a specific makefile target

 Multiple flags can be combined, e.g. `rbuild -sAabod`.
-The order of the operations is fixed and does not depend on the order of the command line options:
+Any operation specified in the command line is executed in this order independently of its position:

-* Stage
+1. Stage
-* Clean
+1. Clean
-* Autoreconf
+1. Autoreconf
-* Configure
+1. Configure
-* Make
+1. Make
-* Deploy
+1. Deploy
-* Deploy source
+1. Deploy source

 ## rsync exclude list